veracross/consult/README.md

   templates:
     # excluded from non-production environments
     should_be_excluded:
-      path: config/templates/fake.yml.erb
+      path: config/templates/fake.yml
       dest: config/fake.yml
 ```

 ### Templates

-Templates are ERB files, and as such can do anything ERB can do.
-However, Consult does provide a few helper functions.
+Templates files are processed with ERB.
+As such, they can do anything ERB can do.
+Consult also provides a few helper functions.

 Note that under the hood, Consult is using [Diplomat](https://github.com/WeAreFarmGeek/diplomat) and the [Vault Gem](https://github.com/hashicorp/vault-ruby).
 Consul objects are therefore Diplomat objects, and likewise Vault objects are Vault Gem objects.
 See their API docs for more information.
 Diplomat generally returns structs with title cased properties.